enjeyw/enjeyw.github.io/SmartKV.md

 For KV caching, **Recall is paramount**.
 Dropping an important token breaks the generation, while keeping a useless one just wastes a bit of RAM.
 By lowering the threshold to 0.1, we drastically improve Recall.

 ![Confusion Matrix 0.1](smartkv/layer0_cm_t0.1.png)
 *Figure 5: Confusion Matrix at Threshold 0.1.
-We successfully capture the vast majority of "Important" tokens (bottom-right quadrant is minimized) at the cost of keeping more "Trash" tokens (top-right).*
+We successfully capture the vast majority of "Important" tokens (bottom-left quadrant is minimized) at the cost of keeping more "Trash" tokens (top-right).*

 ---